syncfusion-content/wpf-docs/wpf/SfChart/Area.md

 ## Clone or copy the chart

-More like serialization, you can use [`Clone`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartBase~Clone.html) method for SfChart control state persistency.
+More like serialization, you can use [`Clone`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartBase~Clone.html) method for SfChart control state persistence.
 This method creates a copy of the chart instance.

 {% highlight C# %}